-All water quality data is stored in an EQwin database and additional QA/QC steps to determine potential outliers are identified from the preparation of a variance report that outlines the comparison off field vs laboratory pH and conductivity, and comparison to recent samples collected (i.e., RPD compared to samples from last 12 months).
+All water quality data is stored in an EQWin database and additional QA/QC steps to determine potential outliers are identified.
+A variance report is generated on at least a quarterly basis for sitewide information that outlines the comparison off field vs laboratory pH and conductivity, and comparison to recent samples collected (i.e., RPD compared to samples from last 12 months).